 (THIRD COMMITTEE - SOCHUM)

 Established in 1945 under the Charter of the United Nations, the General Assembly occupies a central position as the chief deliberative, policymaking and representative organ of the United Nations.
 Comprising all 193 Members of the United Nations, it provides a unique forum for multilateral discussion of the full spectrum of international issues covered by the Charter.
 It also plays a significant role in the process of standard-setting and the codification of international law.

 The General Assembly allocates to the Third Committee, agenda items relating to a range of social, humanitarian affairs and human rights issues that affect people all over the world.

-As in previous sessions, an important part of the work of the Committee focuses on the examination of human rights questions.
 The Committee also discusses questions relating to the advancement of women, the protection of children, indigenous issues, the treatment of refugees, the promotion of fundamental freedoms through the elimination of racism and racial discrimination, and the right to self- determination.
 In addition, the Committee addresses important social development questions such as issues related to youth, family, ageing, persons with disabilities, crime prevention, criminal justice, and international drug control.

 According to the Charter of the United Nations, the General Assembly may:

 - Consider and approve the United Nations budget and establish the financial assessments of Member States.

 - Elect the non-permanent members of the Security Council and the members of other United Nations councils and organs and, on the recommendation of the Security Council, appoint the Secretary-General.

 - Consider and make recommendations on the general principles of cooperation for maintaining international peace and security, including disarmament.